Maintaining high standards in how we operate our company is critical to the sustainability of our business.

 Our Human Resources Department has a comprehensive and transparent recruitment process that includes stringent vetting for all candidates together with an internal audit process for approved recruitment agencies.

-With the collaboration of one of our clients we have completed a 4-pillar SMETA Audit and we are a registered SEDEX member.
+In collaboration with one of our Clients we have completed a 4-pillar SMETA Audit and we are a registered SEDEX member.
 This has resulted in a review of our supply chain management, the delivery of awareness/good practice sessions to staff and supply chain members and the establishment of a regular internal audit process which we hope will have an impact in reducing modern slavery in construction.

 For more information, please see our Supply Chain page.

 New subcontractors added to our approved supplier list in 2020

 Of subcontractors appointed to Gilbert-Ash projects in 2020 were located within 40 miles of our construction sites

 New suppliers of products and materials added to our approved suppliers list in 2020